clux/probes/content/post/2024-09-15-thanos-receive-scale-fail.md

 If the problem is delaying scaling up to something complex, we could also lean on the classic thanos split and keep reducing local prometheus `retention` time down to a single day or lower (as long as you are quick on detecting sidecar failures so you don't lose data).

-This is a temporary solution.
-On my homelab I can run `30d` retention, but with 5M time series I need `3d`.
+This is a temporary solution though.
+On my homelab I can run `30d` retention, but with 5M time series - in a company setting - I need `3d` to maintain a sensible utilisation.

 ### Cardinality Enforcement

-This is the approach I run in my homelab.
+This is the "unscaling" approach I run in my homelab.
 Granted it is easier to justify there, but there are real concrete steps you can do to really reduce the prometheus utilisation:

-- drop big histograms / move to native histograms
+- drop big histograms (easy) / move to native histograms (..some day)
-- dropping pod enrichment (big replica counts generally multiply cardinality from histograms otherwise)
+- dropping pod enrichment (big replica counts X histograms = lots of cardinality)
-- Monitor your ingestion: `by (job)`, before and after relabellings, put alerts on ingested numbers
+- Monitor your ingestion: `by (job)`, before and after relabellings, put alerts on fixed ingestion numbers
-- Make sure everyone uses `ServiceMonitor` so above step is feasible
+- Make sure everyone uses `{Service,Pod}Monitor`s so above step is feasible
 - Drop most of kubelet metrics (most metrics are unused by dashboards or mixin alerts)

+I'll probably explore this approach in more detail later on, because I think it's the most sensible one; dilligence on the home court avoids all the complexity.

 ## Future

-No grand conclusion unfortunately, just another data point in the __sea of gut feels__.

-No matter how you slice it, agent mode with thanos is certainly a complex beast involving ~10 main services (agent, operator, receive, query, store, compactor, ruler, adapters, alertmanager, grafana), and it shouldn’t have to be this hard.
+No matter how you slice it, agent mode with thanos is certainly a complex beast whose configuration entangles a huge number of services; agent, operator, receive, query, store, compactor, ruler, adapters, alertmanager, grafana.
+You have a choice in how difficult you make this.

-At this point, I am more than happy to throw in the towel on `receive` + `agent` **if only for complexity reasons**.
-If the stack becomes so complex that the entire thing cannot be maintained if one key person leaves, then I would consider that a failure.
+The performance characteristics measured above, while not initially impressive to me, is one point, but the complexity of the setup is what pushes it over the edge for me.
+If the stack becomes so complex that the entire thing cannot be understood if one key person leaves, then I would consider that a failure.
 This was hard enough to explain before `receive` and agent mode.

-If I have to wrangle with cardinality limits org-wide, run `action: drop` on big histograms, disabling prometheus operator label enrichment, or create charts to multiply prometheuses, then this all seems more maintainable than `receive`.
+If I have to wrangle with cardinality limits, relabellings, label enrichment, or create charts to multiply prometheuses, then this all seems more maintainable than `receive`.

-I'll post later on specifically how to minimally run a prometheus in a homelab setting (spoiler more home dilligence over complexity) without any of this faff, but I need a break from this first.